petfold/ontodag/README.md

 # OntoDAG

-Associative memory and categories based on a directred acyclic graph data structure
+Associative memory and categories based on a directed acyclic graph data structure

 ## Specification

-A Directed Acyclic Graph (DAG) associative storage and categorizer in Python.
-This data structure a ontodag.
+A Directed Acyclic Graph (DAG) associative storage and category manager in Python.
 You can store items into a ontodag and recall items from it.
-Each item will have a name (a string).
 To store or "put" an item into a ontodag, you give it a name and a set of other names of already existing items that are its supercategories.
-Give an error if the given supercategory name does not exist.
-Insert the new item into the DAG by adding edges from all the supercategories specified.
-To recall or "get", you specify a set of item names, and you should get all items that are subcategories of all these items.
-Can we do this step by step.
-Let's start by implementing the DAG data structure.
+To recall or "get", you specify a set of item names to get all items that are subcategories of all these items.

 ## Roadmap